jopaa10/fe-task/charterag/README.md

 # Charterag Project

 Charterag is a responsive web application built using [Next.js](https://nextjs.org).
-It features smooth animations powered by the [AOS (Animate on Scroll)](https://michalsnik.github.io/aos/) library and adheres to modern web accessibility standards (WCAG).
+It features smooth animations powered by the [AOS (Animate on Scroll)](https://michalsnik.github.io/aos/) library.
 The styling of the application is crafted using [Sass](https://sass-lang.com), enabling efficient and maintainable CSS.

 ## Features

 - **Responsive Design**: Optimized for various screen sizes, ensuring a seamless user experience across devices.
 - **Smooth Animations**: Powered by the AOS library for engaging and dynamic animations.
-- **Accessibility Compliance**: Verified against the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) standards for accessibility.
 - **Efficient Styling**: Built using Sass for modular, reusable, and maintainable styles.

 ## Getting Started